fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

 5. Go to the list of your networks and ensure that Fluence is found in the list
 6. Switch to Fluence Network

-Now you have Fluence network on your wallet's list of available networks and are ready to connect to Fluence services.
+Now you have Fluence Network on your wallet's list of available networks and are ready to connect to Fluence services.

 ### (Optional) Import USDC tokens in the Fluence Network to your wallet